dataramar/nifi/README.md

 # Apache Nifi

+This docker image offers a simple, quick and easy setup of Apache Nifi.
 For more information on [Apache Nifi](https://nifi.apache.org/index.html)

 ### Getting the Image
-Use docker pull or Dockerfile to get Nifi image.
+Use **docker pull** or **Dockerfile** to get Nifi image.
+The image uses Ubunutu 14.04 as base OS.
-This Nifi docker image offers quick and easy setup of Apache Nifi.

 ### Starting the container
 * Start container using "-i" and "-t" option